 1) Capture the leader’s unique personality

-The first time I met Giorgio DeLuca, Co-Founder of luxury food brand Dean & DeLuca, I was delighted to see the spry 75-year-old pull up to our lunch meeting on his bicycle.
+The first time I met Giorgio DeLuca, Co-Founder of the luxury food brand Dean & DeLuca, I was delighted to see the spry 75-year-old pull up to our lunch meeting on his bicycle.
 As an avid biker myself, I saw that this would be a fantastic visual theme for our video.
 By focusing on his zest for life and his passion for food, we made his personality burst right through the screen.

 2) Make the video visually rich